ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 **Politically charged rhetoric**

-> e.g. _ "This political party are better for decentralization because..."_
+> e.g. _ "This political party is better for decentralization because..."_

 ## Tone {#tone}